-The selected methodological approaches for this analysis were chosen within the scope of the SECONOMICS project and are uniform for all case studies.
-The principle method is qualitative textual content analysis of a purposefully selected sample of articles from The Guardian and The Daily Telegraph.
-For comparative purposes, only articles published between 1 January 2010 and 31 April 2013 were selected and coded by a set coded scheme (Guasti 2013).
-The SECONOMICS project identified three topics of analysis which branch out into different fields and disciplines.
+The selected methodological approaches for this analysis were chosen in the scope of the Seconomics project and are uniform for all case studies.
+The main used method is qualitative textual content analysis of a purposively selected sample of articles from The Guardian and The Daily Telegraph.
+For comparative purposes, only articles published between 1 January 2010 and 31 April 2013 were selected and coded by the use of a set coded scheme (Guasti 2013).
+The SECONOMICS project identified three topics of analysis, which all branch out into different fields and disciplines.
 The topic of CCTV and surveillance is closely related to the transport case study of the SECONOMICS project, but also political science in terms of its relevance for power relations and regulation.
-Similarly, 3D body scanners are examined in security studies and the field of public policy due to their relevance to air transport security.
-The topic of Stuxnet has implications for the field of state intelligence and international relations, and in the SECONOMICS comparative media research it plays the role of a proxy for studying critical infrastructure vis-à-vis printed media.
-Combining these three topics through the prism of media content analysis, we aim to present and analyse the primary trade-offs of security management and how these are portrayed in the media and by various stakeholders.
+Similarly, 3D body scanners are examined in security studies and the field of public policy due to its relevance for air transport security.
+The topic of Stuxnet reaches out to the field of state intelligence and international relations, and in the SECONOMICS comparative media research it plays the role of proxy for studying critical infrastructures vis-à-vis printed media.
+Combining these three topics through the prism of media content analysis, we aim to present and analyse the primary trade-offs of security management and how these are portrayed in the media and various stakeholders.

-This approach allows us to meaningfully study the range of topics, but also discourses which surround the three studied themes.
-Media frames topics and transmits messages about events, which are accepted or critically evaluated by readers.
-Studying the content of a large number of newspaper articles would be impossible without research software such as Atlas.ti7, which we use to code a sample of carefully selected articles in two newspapers per country.
-The articles analysed were representative of the overall coverage in the given country over time, per topic and per newspaper.
-Codes were assigned to any statements about CCTV, 3D body scanners, or Stuxnet respectively.
-These codes identified related topics, actors, argumentative strategies, justifications, and lines of argumentation (see Guasti 2013).
+This approach allows us to meaningfully study the range of topics but also discourses, which surround the three studied themes.
+Media frame topics and transmit messages about events, which are accepted or critically evaluated by the readers.
+Studying content of a large number of newspaper articles would be impossible without research software such as Atlas.ti7, which we use to code a sample of carefully selected articles in two newspapers per country.
+The articles analysed were representative to the overall coverage in the given country over time, per topic and per newspaper.
+Codes were assigned to any statements about CCTV, 3D body scanner or Stuxnet respectively, studying related topics, actors, argumentative strategies, justification and line of argumentation (see Guasti 2013).

 This report is based on a selection of articles from two national newspapers from the United Kingdom, one left-leaning and one right-leaning.
-Due to their availability online and the ability to search through their archives, we have focused on their electronic versions.
-The left-leaning paper is the respected daily broadsheet, The Guardian, and the right-leaning paper is The Daily Telegraph.
+Due to their availability online and the possibility to search through their archives freely, we have focused on their electronic versions.
+The left-leaning paper is the quality newspaper The Guardian and the only remaining generic broadsheet, the right-leaning paper The Daily Telegraph.
 In order to select which newspapers to use, circulation data about national newspapers was gathered and evaluated.
 The highest-circulated left- and right-leaning quality papers were selected.

-The Guardian was founded in 1821 under the title The Manchester Guardian, but shortened its name in 1959.
+The Guardian was founded in 1821 under the title Manchester Guardian and in 1959 changed its name into the Guardian.
 Alan Rusbridger is its current editor in chief.
-The Guardian is part of The Guardian Media Group and is currently owned by Scott Trust Limited, a limited company.
+The Guardian is part of The Guardian Media Group and is currently in the ownership of Scott Trust Limited, a limited company.
 However, the paper is also supported by a number of external investments.
-The management of the paper is unlike any other in the UK, as it is answerable only to the Trust and has no shareholders or proprietor.
+The management of the paper is unlike any other in the UK, as it is answerable only to the Trust and has no shareholders or a proprietor.
 There is a public ombudsman, who assess complaints and comments from readers on the paper's content.
-Regarding its readership, The Guardian is a daily of the young and liberal readers, who are also largely Labour voters (Anderson, Williams, and Ogola 2013).
-Given decreasing print edition sales, the management of the paper has invested heavily in its online version, which has over 3,4 million daily visits (Ibid, 106).
+Regarding its readership, The Guardian is a daily of the young and liberal readers, who are also in majority Labour voters (Anderson, Williams, and Ogola 2013).
+Given its downfall in the print edition sales, the management of the paper invested heavily in its online version, which has over 3,4 million daily visits (Ibid, 106).